knolukas/chain-transaction-solver/README.md

 ### 3. Files Overview

 - `run_experiment.py`
-  Connects to the LLM via Langsmith and generates Cypher statements.
+  Sends the input data to the LLM and produces an experiment instance in Langsmith.
+Choose the correct dataset (file containing the input data) in the code.

 - `ct_solver.py`
-  Processes LLM output, builds the knowledge graph, applies logic rules, and identifies the movable supply.
+  Processes the LLM output file, builds the knowledge graph in Neo4j, applies the law-based rules, identifies the movable supply, and generates a graphical representation of the chain transaction.

 ---